-This post’s photo destination adventure take us to Sedona where two things usually come to mind: stunning red rocks and pink jeep tours.
-Sedona has more to offer than red rocks: visitors will also find one of National Geographic’s “38 Religious Places with Awe-Inspiring Architecture” called Chapel of the Holy Cross Church.
+This post’s photo adventure take us to Sedona where two things usually come to mind: stunning red rocks and pink jeep tours.
+Sedona, however, has more to offer than red rocks: visitors will also find one of National Geographic’s “38 Religious Places with Awe-Inspiring Architecture” called Chapel of the Holy Cross Church.

-At first glance, visitors will quickly discover why Chapel of the Holy Cross is one of Sedona’s top tourist destinations.
-It is built into a 1000 foot rock wall between two buttes and reaches 250 feet tall.
-Inside the Chapel features an amazing 90 foot steel cross that functions both as a support structure and also a religious symbol.
+Situated on a 1000 foot rock wall between two buttes, the Chapel rises 250 feet tall, towering over all nearby structures.
+Incorporated into the Chapel of the Holy Cross building is an amazing 90 foot steel cross that functions both as a support structure and also a religious symbol.

 Where is Sedona’s Chapel of the Holy Cross?

-The Chapel is located off Highway 179 on Chapel Road south of downtown Sedona and is very easy to find.
+The Chapel is located off Highway 179 on Chapel Road just minutes south of downtown Sedona making it quite easy to find.

 Chapel of the Holy Cross History

-Although I initially visited the Chapel to photograph it, I quickly became engrossed in the Chapels’ history and thought I would share a bit of it here.
+I initially visited the Chapel to photograph it but quickly became engrossed in the Chapels’ history and thought I would share a bit of its history here.

-A local Sedona rancher and sculptor, Marquerite Brunwig Staude, came up with the idea for the Chapel’s design after a 1932 visit to the new Empire State Building in New York.
-Once she had a design in mind, Marquerite spent years on a worldwide search for the perfect location on which to build her chapel.
+A local Sedona rancher and sculptor, Marguerite Brunwig Staude, came up with the idea for the Chapel’s design after a 1932 visit to the new Empire State Building in New York.
+Once she had a design in mind, Marguerite spent years on a worldwide search for the perfect location on which to build her chapel vision.

-Originally, Marquerite attempted to build her chapel in Budapest with Lloyd Wright, the son of Frank Lloyd Wright, but had to abort the build due to the beginning of World War II.
-It was not until many years later that she finally decided to build the Chapel in Sedona.
+Originally, Marguerite attempted to build her chapel in Budapest with Lloyd Wright, the son of Frank Lloyd Wright, but had to abort the build due to the beginning of World War II.
+In fact, many years passed before she settled on Sedona as the site for the Chapel which was finally built in 1956.

 For additional history of the Chapel be sure to visit: About the Chapel of the Holy Cross.